 - Take the first right after the entrance to the Range, through Merrion and on to the tiny hamlet of Warren

 - The farmhouse is the big building on your right.
 Go past the house and turn in through the farm gate on your right.
 Park on the left immediately inside the gate.
 Please park between the uprights on the raised beds, to leave space for other cars.

 If you get lost

-There isn’t any mobile signal once you reach St Petrox, so you won’t be able to call us if you get lost.
-(And anyway, we can’t hear the phone when we’re outside.)
+There isn’t any mobile signal once you reach St Petrox, so you won’t be able to call us if you get lost (and we can’t usually hear the phone when we’re outside.)
 Keep an eye out for the steeple of St Mary’s Church opposite the farm: you can see the elegant stone spire for miles.

 If you get here a little early